Lei Day: Integration of cultures

 Lei Day in Hawaii incorporates various ethnic traditions, other than their own.
 Throughout the history of the holiday, natives have struggled between preserving Hawaiian culture and integrating foreign traditions on the special day.
 This has brought tension to the day of celebration, but over the years has meshed into part of the festivities.

 Although many different ethnic groups such as the Scottish, Chinese, Japanese, Portuguese, Korean and Filipino, have settled on the Hawaiian Islands, the dominant integration is of American and European cultures.
-The music and dance performed during the May 1st celebration is described as hapa haole, or part Caucasian.
+The music and dance performed during the May 1st celebration is described as hapa haole, or Hawaiian-white.
 Songs like "Little Grass Shack" and moves that fuse in Euro-American styles are a quite common.
-In elementary school performances, a typical program will have the kids sing the "Star Spangled Banner", while dressed up in military uniforms.
-Other performances may include something like a choreographed dances using a European maypole with streamers, having a Hawaiian theme or symbol behind it.
+In elementary school performances, a typical program will have the kids sing the "Star Spangled Banner", Hawaii’s state song Hawaiʻi Ponoʻi, Hula, Ukulele and other performances unique to the islands.
 Similar to an American high school homecoming or prom court, Hawaiian high schools announce the king, queen and their royal entourage for the day.
 During the Second Hawaiian Renaissance in the 1970s, the assimilated American–Hawaiian style was frowned upon, but today it is often accepted as a part of the island’s history.
 On the other hand, some have seen the assimilation as a loss of cultural identity and life for the Hawaiians, believing that the younger generations will completely lose their ethnic values.

 Lei Day, being traditionally diverse, attracts people from all around, to experience the day.
 Many natives claim that everyone wants to have and be a part of Hawaii.
 This day invokes the Hawaiian pride and lifestyle in those that have settled there, as well as those that come to visit.
 Lei Day has become a source of revenue, as it attracts many tourists who are interested in the traditional hula dances and lei ceremonies.
 Some have even described Lei Day as a tool to lure in people and get them hooked on the cultural life, leading them to permanently live in Hawaii and mesh themselves into the lifestyle.